kensuio/exercise-dev-backend/go/carrier-pricing/carrier-data.md

 ## Deliverable

 - The source code of the server, with simple build instructions.
-- All necessary script to create and seed the different databases IF NECESSARY.
+- All necessary scripts to create and seed the different databases IF NECESSARY.
 - The software will be compiled with the latest go version.
 - The software and its ecosystem will be run and tested on a local computer.

 _Note: You can use Docker and docker-compose to provide the databases._

 _Note: Ideally, you should only use the standard lib, except for the database drivers.
-If you feel that a better library to complete the exercise is available to you, just explain why it's better suited ._
+If you feel that a better library to complete the exercise is available to you, just explain why it's better suited._